DimitriosLavd/Football_Match_Result_Prediction_with_Machine_Learning/README.md

 There are countless factors that govern a football match.
 We decided to use 20 factors to try and predict the outcome of each game.
 These factors are the following

-1. Home team expected goals per game: The average number of goals per game, that the home team is expected to score, based on the quality of the chances they produce.
+1. Home team - expected goals per game: The average number of goals per game, that the home team is expected to score, based on the quality of the chances they produce.

-2. Away  team expected goals per game: The average number of goals per game, that the home team is expected to score, based on the quality of the chances they produce.
+2. Away team - expected goals per game: The average number of goals per game, that the home team is expected to score, based on the quality of the chances they produce.

+3. Home team - clean sheet percentage: The percentage of the matches in which the home team did not concede a goal.

+4. Away team - clean sheet percentage: The percentage of the matches in which the away team did not concede a goal.

+5. Home team - failed to score percentage: The percentage of the matches in which the home team failed to score.

+6. Away team - failed to score percentage: The percentage of the matches in which the away team failed to score.

+7. Home team  - both team to score percentage: The percentage of matches in which both the home team and their opponent managed to score

+8. Away team  - both team to score percentage: The percentage of matches in which both the away team and their opponent managed to score